-On 26th April 2019, the HITRANS Board approved an update of HITRANS Equality Duty which was subsequently presented to the Equalities Commission.
+On 23rd April 2021, the HITRANS Board will consider an update of HITRANS Equality Duty which will then be presented to the Equalities Commission.
 The report is set out in two documents, these are:

 Mainstreaming the Equality Duty.
 This report includes how equality becomes part of the structures, behaviours and culture of HITRANS and demonstrates how, in carrying out its functions we are promoting equality.
 Mainstreaming equality contributes to continuous improvement and better performance.